sathwikreddygv/whatsapp-period-tracking-bot/README.md

   docker compose up
 ```
 Now you should see 2 docker container running (one for the Node app and the other for Mongodb)

 5. Setup cron job for reminders
 Create a ```script.sh``` file in root with the following commands inside the file
 ```
 tsc
 node dist/cron_jobs/reminder.js
 ```
+Run the following command
 ```
 crontab -e
 ```
+Set the cron to run at 5.30am every morning
 ```
 30 5 * * * /home/ubuntu/script.sh > output.txt
 ```